Village Design Statement

 What powers does Stoke St Michael Parish Council have with respect to planning applications?

-Stoke St Michael Parish Council is consulted by the relevant Planning Authority (Mendip District Council) on all planning applications.
+Stoke St Michael Parish Council is consulted by the relevant Planning Authority (Somerset Council) on all planning applications.
 Any views expressed by the Parish Council will be taken into account by the Planning Authority before a decision is made, providing the points made are relevant to the determination of a planning application.

 It is important to remember that the final decision is made by the Planning Authority, not the Parish Council.